Enter Bird's Name in Search Box:

 There are at least twenty-two native and vagrant species of sandpipers that have been identified in North America.
 Almost all of these types of sandpipers migrate into the northern ranges of the continent where they nest and raise their young.

-Sandpipers are a challenge for even the experienced birder to have the confidence in identifying each bird with certainty.
-There are subtle differences between some species, specifically, when trying to distinguish between their colours, sizes and calls, as well as taking into account whether they are in breeding plumage or non-breeding plumage and then whether they are juvenile or adult.
+The sandpipers are a challenge for even an experienced birder, to have the confidence to identify each bird with certainty.
+There are subtle differences between some species, specifically when trying to distinguish between their colours, sizes and calls, as well as taking into account whether they are in breeding plumage or non-breeding plumage and then whether they are juvenile or adult.

 The largest number of sandpiper species that are threatened are the ones that share their habitat with human civilization.
-These being the Upland Sandpiper and the Spotted Sandpiper, where as the Upland Sandpiper is losing its pastures to crops and development and the Spotted Sandpiper through the loss of suitable shorelines.
+These are the Upland Sandpiper and the Spotted Sandpiper.
+Whereas, the Upland Sandpiper is losing its pastures to crops and developments and the Spotted Sandpiper through the loss of suitable shorelines.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.